-HIV 101: Why is there no Cure?
+HIV 101: Why is There No Cure?

-To-date, there is no cure for HIV and vaccine efforts have not yet demonstrated efficacy that can be scaled up.
+HIV 101: To-date, there is no cure for HIV and vaccine efforts have not yet demonstrated efficacy that can be scaled up.

 A true HIV cure means removing all of the HIV particles from a person’s body.
 This has been accomplished once, when an individual with genetic HIV-resistance donated bone marrow to Timothy Brown as part of a high-risk bone marrow transplant treatment for leukemia.